Home Alone: Home media

 Home Alone was first released by Fox Video on VHS and LaserDisc in the United States on August 22, 1991, their first video to go direct to sell-through rather than to the video rental market first.
 It sold 11 million copies, generating Fox revenue of $150 million making it, along with E.T. the Extra-Terrestrial, the highest-selling video of all time at that point.
 Due to the sales, the film did not perform as well in the rental market.

 It was later released on DVD on October 5, 1999, as a basic package.
 The film was released on Blu-ray on December 2, 2008, titled Family Fun Edition, and was released alongside Home Alone 2: Lost in New York in a collection pack on October 5, 2010.
 The film was reissued again on DVD and Blu-ray on October 6, 2015, alongside all four of its sequels in a box set titled Home Alone: 25th Anniversary Ultimate Collector's Christmas Edition.

-On September 15, 2020, Walt Disney Studios Home Entertainment and 20th Century Studios Home Entertainment released Home Alone on Ultra HD Blu-ray in time for its 30th anniversary in the United States.
+On September 15, 2020, Walt Disney Studios Home Entertainment and 20th Century Home Entertainment released Home Alone on Ultra HD Blu-ray in time for its 30th anniversary in the United States.